nfdi4plants/ARC-specification/ARC specification.md

 ### ISA-XLSX Format

-ISA-XLSX follows the ISA model specification saved in a XLSX format.
+ISA-XLSX follows the ISA model specification (v1.0) saved in a XLSX format.
 The XLSX format uses the SpreadsheetML markup language and schema to represent a spreadsheet document.
 Conceptually, using the terminology of the Spreadsheet ML specification [ISO/IEC 29500-1](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml#:~:text=The%20XLSX%20format%20uses%20the,a%20rectangular%20grid%20of%20cells.), the document comprises one or more worksheets in a workbook.
 Every worksheet MUST contain one table object storing the metadata.
 Comments or axillary information MAY be stored alongside with table objects in a worksheet.

 ### Assay Data and Metadata

 All measurement data sets are considered as assays and are considered immutable input data.
 Assays data MUST be placed into a unique subdirectory of the top-level `assays` folder.
 All ISA metadata specific to a single assay (e.g., measurement type and technology, i.e. all terms with term names beginning with ASSAY) MUST be annotated in a in the file `isa.assay.xlsx` at the root of the assay's subdirectory.
 This workbook MUST containing a single assay that can be organized in one or many worksheets.
 Worksheets MUST be named uniquely within the same workbook.
-A worksheet named `study` MUST store the STUDY ASSAYS section defined on investigation-level of the ISA model that is duplicated from the ARC's top-level `isa.investigation.xlsx`.
+A worksheet named `assay` MUST store the STUDY ASSAYS section defined on investigation-level of the ISA model and are not required in the `isa.investigation.xlsx `.
+These include the terms `Study Assay File Name`, `Study Assay Measurement Type`, `Study Assay Measurement Type Term Accession Number`, `Study Assay Measurement Type Term Source REF`, `Study Assay Technology Type`, `Study Assay Technology Type Term Accession Number`, `Study Assay Technology Type Term Source REF`, and `Study Assay Technology Platform`.
 Additional worksheets MUST contain table object with fields organized on a per-row basis.
 The first row MUST be used for column headers.
 A `Source` MUST be indicated with the column heading `Source Name`.
 Every table object MUST define at least one source per row.
 A Sample MUST be indicated with the column heading Sample Name.
 The source sample relation MUST follow a unique path in a directed acyclic graph, but MAY distributed across different worksheets.

 Notes:

-- To ensure reusability of entire assays across multiple ARCs, redundancy between assay-specfic, assay-level metadata and investigation-level metadata is intentional.
+- There are no requirements on specific assay-level metadata per formal ARC definition.
+Conversion of ARCs into other repository or archival format (e.g. PRIDE, GEO, ENA etc.) may however mandate the presence of specific terms required in the destination format.

+- To ensure reusability of assays, it is strongly RECOMMENDED to included necessary metadata mandated by typical metadata schemes necessary for reproduction.
+This process is facilitated by the use of template that can be found [here](https://github.com/nfdi4plants/SWATE_templates).

 - It is RECOMMENDED to order worksheets according to the source sample relation for readability.

 - It is RECOMMENDED to adopt the structure outlined [below](#best-practices) to organize assay data files and other supporting information.

-- There are no requirements on specific assay-level metadata.
-Conversion of ARCs into other repository or archival format (e.g. PRIDE, GEO, ENA etc.) may however mandate the presence of specific terms (cf. [below](#arc-conversion)) required in the destination format.

 - An implementation that ensures assay annotation consistent with these requirements is provided by the [SWATE tool](https://github.com/nfdi4plants/Swate).